 Software as a Service (SaaS) is a great business model and a lot of startups build with this in mind.
-However, as you start to get some traction and start to grow you soon learn that things start to break along the way.
-Things like poor contract management are one of those aspects that are often taken for granted early on and cause massive headaches later.
+However, as you start to get some traction and start to grow you soon learn that things.
+Start to break along the way, Things like poor contract management are one of those aspects.
+Often, people take these for granted early on, leading to massive headaches later.

 While you’re in this spot the difficulty is that the important data in your SaaS contracts gets trapped.
 Poor contract management of these contracts can result in severe risks, including financial loss, non-compliance penalties, and damaging disruptions in service.
 To mitigate these risks, businesses need to develop effective strategies for managing software contracts.

 The financial implications of poor contract management are related to understanding the service that you’re providing to your customers.
 Raising this with your internal teams to ensure that you are not missing renewals or getting the most value out of customers is important.
 Failing to accurately understand and manage the customer relationships will drive your churn up and slow you net revenue retention numbers significantly.

 Secondly, non-compliance can result in penalties for things like missing your SLAs.
 SaaS contracts often stipulate conditions for usage, data management, and security compliance.
 Breaches of these conditions can trigger either financial penalties, legal action or even break clauses.
 Furthermore, regulatory authorities are increasingly stringent about data protection, privacy, and business continuity.
 Failing to comply with these requirements can impact a company’s reputation and customer trust.

 Lastly, the slow build up of deviation from standard contract terms creates complexity.
 For every different level of liability you agree to or every different contract jurisdiction you have it is an extra piece of complexity.
 When SaaS contracts are not properly managed and contracts aren’t tracked, businesses run the risk of causing issues when they come to the point of fund raising or going through the contract process for mergers and acquisitions.